 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Construction is the dominant industry in this market.
-Commute by taxi is the most popular way to get to work amongst North Park residents.
+Commute by taxi is the most popular way to get to work amongst North Park folk.
 Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in North Park.

 Get email notifications when new listings are posted that match your requirements.